 Now let’s jump right in and see what this place has to offer and what I had to eat!

 Thomas Miller, aka “The Treasure Coast Foodie” and “The Foodie Guy” is big on organic everything and very particular about his butter.
-He has reviewed over 250+ local restaurants in the last 6 years and is invited by Disney to review the EPCOT International Food & Wine Festival every year.
+He has reviewed over 250+ local restaurants in the last 6 years!
 His food photos are devoured by 10’s of thousands each month on his website treasurecoastfoodie.com.
-As a Google Maps Local Guide, he has submitted over 2,500 photos that have been viewed over 30 million times.
+As a Google Maps Local Guide, he has submitted over 2,500 photos that have been viewed over 38 million times.
 His foodie tribe is over 25,000 on the Treasure Coast and his Foodie Meetups & Chef’s Table Dining Experience events are some of the Top Culinary experiences in the area!